 Budgets for the general fund are adopted on a basis consistent with generally accepted accounting principles ("GAAP").
-Pursuant to the By-Laws of North Miami Community Redevelopment Agency, as adopted on November 1, 2005, the Executive Director must prepare an annual budget and work program for approval by the Board of Commissioners for each fiscal year, and such other budgets as the Commissioners may determine.
+Pursuant to the By-Laws of North Miami Community Redevelopment Agency, as adopted on November 1, 2005, and revised on November 14, 2023, the Executive Director must prepare an annual budget and work program for approval by the Board of Commissioners for each fiscal year, and such other budgets as the Commissioners may determine.
 The Agency is not authorized to expend any monies other than those authorized in the budget except that Commissioners shall amend the budget from time to time as may be necessary.
 As agreed to in the Interlocal Cooperation Agreement with the County and the City, the County must approve the Agency's annual budget prior to expenditures of any funds contributed by the City or the County, except for the payment of debt service and related payments for which tax increment financing ("TIF") revenues have been pledged.
 Further, without such approval, all required agency costs must be funded through City advances or other eligible sources and not from the TIF fund revenues.

 A draft of the annual budget is prepared, approved by the Board of Commissioners and submitted to the County no later than 10 days prior to the beginning of the fiscal year.
 Should changes in the millage rates require modification of the budget, the budget must be revised and made final, and submitted to the County on or before the 15th day of the beginning of the fiscal year.
 The budget is then legally enacted through the passage of a resolution.
 The legal level of control, the level at which expenditures may not exceed the budget, is at the fund level.
-There was one amendment to the budget for the fiscal year ended September 30, 2022, related to carryover and for COVID-19 relief grants.